 The five-year Concurrent Teacher Education Program (CTEP) seeks to educate teachers who are committed to improving school environments and honouring the principles of equity, diversity and social justice.
-Offered in collaboration with the Ontario Institute for Studies in Education (OISE /UT), the program will allow students to simultaneously complete BPHE and OISE /UT courses, including field experiences over a fiveyear period and graduate with both their professional teacher qualification for teaching at the Intermediate/Senior level and a Bachelors degree in Physical and Health Education.
+Offered in collaboration with the Ontario Institute for Studies in Education (OISE /UT), the program will allow students to simultaneously complete BPHE and OISE /UT courses, including field experiences over a fiveyear period and graduate with both their professional teacher qualification for teaching at the intermediate/senior level and a Bachelors degree in physical and health education.
 Successful applicants will gain a rich variety of teaching experiences whilst working with young people in diverse contexts over their entire undergraduate period to make them confident and capable teachers.
-For more information on this program, please refer to the program website: www.ctep.utoronto.ca Unsuccessful applicants to the CTEP option will be automatically considered for admission to the BPHE Program; no separate application will be necessary.
+For more information on this program, please refer to the program website: www.ctep.utoronto.ca.
+Unsuccessful applicants to the CTEP option will be automatically considered for admission to the B.P.H.E./B.KIN program; no separate application will be necessary.